-Earlier this year I wrote about my experience with leaning into discomfort after agreeing to be interviewed on camera.
-As an introvert, this is definitely not something I consider to be one of my strengths by any stretch of the imagination.
-At first it felt really awkward, but as time went on it was fine.
-In fact, afterward I couldn’t remember why I made such a big deal about it.
+Earlier this year, I wrote about my experience with leaning into discomfort after agreeing to be interviewed about my book on video.
+As an introvert, being on camera isn’t something that comes easy.
+At first it was extremely awkward, but as time went on it was fine and I wondered why I was so nervous in the first place.
+Afterward I couldn’t remember why I had made such a big deal about it.

-No matter how much we may try to resist leaving our zone of comfort, we almost always get pushed into other zones.
-And I’ve learned that change is much easier when I’m the one doing the pushing.
+No matter how much we try to resist leaving our zone of comfort, we almost always get pushed into other zones.
+And change is much easier when I’m the one doing the pushing.